emtee40/SurvivalManual-wiki/Tools.md

 You can use rawhide for larger lashing jobs.
 Make rawhide from the skins of medium or large game.
 After skinning the animal, remove any excess fat and any pieces of meat from the skin.
 Dry the skin completely.
 You do not need to stretch it as long as there are no folds to trap moisture.
 You do not have to remove the hair from the skin.
 Cut the skin while it is dry.
 Make cuts about 6 millimeters (1/4 inch) wide.
 Start from the center of the hide and make one continuous circular cut, working clockwise to the hide's outer edge.
 Soak the rawhide for 2 to 4 hours or until it is soft.
 Use it wet, stretching it as much as possible while applying it.
 It will be strong and durable when it dries.

-### RUCKSACK CONSTRUCTION
+### BACKPACK CONSTRUCTION

-The materials for constructing a rucksack or pack are almost limitless.
+The materials for constructing a backpack are almost limitless.
 You can use wood, bamboo, rope, plant fiber, clothing, animal skins, canvas, and many other materials to make a pack.

-There are several construction techniques for rucksacks.
+There are several construction techniques for backpacks.
 Many are very elaborate, but those that are simple and easy are often the most readily made in a survival situation.

 **HORSESHOE PACK**